Table of Contents

-Traction diverticula are true diverticula and are usually found on the level of the tracheal bifurcation.
+Traction diverticula are true diverticula and are usually found at the level of the tracheal bifurcation.
 They also are referred to as bifurcation diverticula or parabronchial diverticula.

-- Laimer triangle (longitudinal muscle-free zone on the upper esophagus)
+- Laimer triangle (longitudinal muscle-free zone in the upper esophagus)

-- Killian triangle (muscle-weak area between the pars obliqua and the pars fundiformis of the cricopharyngeal muscle of the dorsal hypopharynx).
+- Killian triangle (muscle-weak area between the oblique and fundiform parts of the cricopharyngeal muscle of the dorsal hypopharynx).
 This is really a diverticulum of the hypopharynx, although it is usually dealt within the context of the esophagus.
 Diverticula in the area of the Killian triangle are also known as Zenker’s diverticula.

-- Above the diaphragm: called an epiphrenic diverticulum
+- Above the diaphragm, it is called an epiphrenic diverticulum

 Epidemiology of Zenker’s Diverticulum

-Zenker’s diverticulum is the most common type.
+Zenker’s diverticulum is the most common type of diverticulum.
 It represents 70% of all cases of diverticula, followed by traction diverticula (20%) and epiphrenic diverticula (10%).
-Zenker’s diverticulum affects mostly older men.
+Zenker’s diverticulum mostly affects older men.

 Symptoms of Esophageal Diverticula

 Dysphagia and regurgitation

 Large diverticula are accompanied by symptoms.
 Patients complain of dysphagia, retrosternal pain, feelings of pressure, and nightly regurgitation of undigested food residue.
 The latter is associated with risks of aspiration and pneumonia.
-The deposition of food residue in the bulges may lead to halitosis.
+The deposition of food residue in the diverticulum may lead to halitosis.
 Some patients describe a ‘gurgling’ sound when they drink.

 Diverticula rarely become inflamed, bleed, perforate, or form fistulas.